-2484 East Main Street,
+2484 E. Main Street,

-4 people favorited this theater
+5 people favorited this theater

-In 1954, the Bexley Theater became part of the Art Theater Guild chain.
+In 1954, the Bexley Theatre became part of the Art Theater Guild chain.
 By the 1960’s, the split-projector system had long been abandoned, and the two screens always showed separate films.
 But bookings were often shared with the chain’s other Columbus house, the World Theater on North High Street next to Ohio State University.

 When I knew it in the late-1960’s and early-1970’s, the Bexley Theater showed primarily foreign and art films, but some bookings tended to be on the racy side–for instance, “I Am Curious (Yellow”.
 Occasionally they showed revivals – I recall attending several evenings of a Charlie Chaplin film festival there in the early-1970’s.